jbock-java/either/README.md

 There are also `mapLeft`, `flatMapLeft` and `acceptLeft` methods, which leave a Right unchanged.

-Finally there is the all-powerful `fold` method, and `getRight` if you want your original `Optional` back.
+Finally there is the all-powerful `fold` method, and `getRight` to get the original `Optional` back.

 ### Testimonies